How to Describe Scent

 Naming Families

+Once you identify a literal note, step outward.
+Which family is it part of?
 Families help you organize your perceptions even if you don’t know the chemistry behind them.
+To name a few:

 Context changes everything